swatimahadevan/tp/docs/DeveloperGuide.md

 ## 3. Design

+### 3.1.
+Architecture

 This section is designed to demonstrate our software design description, and aims to provide you with an overall guidance to the architecture of Duke.
 The following sequence diagram illustrates a command call by the user to Click.
 The steps are as follows:
 1. When the user runs Click, a greeting would be printed to the user
-1. User enters some input which may be a command
+2. User enters some input which may be a command
-1. The command entered by the user would be parsed
+3. The command entered by the user would be parsed
     1. if command, go ahead and execute it respectively
     1. if not throw exception and ask for input again
-1. Parser returns control to Click
+4. Parser returns control to Click

 ![](./images/ClickRun.png)

 You should note that this is a general overview of the Click functionality, and the `:Command` entity simply represents a Command to be called by the Parser.